Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters: Acknowledgments

 We acknowledge stimulating discussions with Yuval Birnboim, Joanna Woo and Sandro Tacchella.
+We thank the anonymous referee for comments and advice which improved the paper.
 This work was supported by ISF grant 24/12, by GIF grant G-1052-104.7/2009, by a DIP grant, by the I-CORE Program of the PBC, by ISF grant 1829/12, and by NSF grants AST-1010033, AST-1405962 and AST-1412768.